Sustainable Development in the Operational Approaches of Outdoor Sports Providers in Southern Aveyron

 Blanchet, A., Gotman, A. (2005), The Survey and Its Methods: The Interview.
 Armand

 Bon, V., Lacroux, A., Teller, P., Van Der Yeught, C. (2012).
-Sustainable development and CSR practices in the PACA region: the unique characteristics of small businesses under scrutiny, *Recherches en Sciences de Gestion*, No. 96, pp. 179–197.
+Sustainable Development and CSR Practices in the PACA Region: Examining the Unique Characteristics of Small Businesses, *Recherches en Sciences de Gestion*, No. 96, pp. 179–197.

 Bouhaouala, M. (2007).
-Micro-mentalities and decision-making processes among entrepreneurs who manage small
+Micro-mentalities and decision-making processes of entrepreneurs who are executives of small

 Bouhaouala, M. (2008).
-Management of Small Sports and Leisure Businesses: A Socioeconomic Approach.
+Management of Small Sports and Recreation Businesses: A Socioeconomic Approach.
 Louvain-la-Neuve , Belgium: De Boeck Supérieur.

 Chanteau, J.-P. (2009).
 “Corporate Social Responsibility”: Some Issues in International Political Economy.
 International Symposium on “International Political Economy and New Regulations on Globalization,” Center for Research on Economic and Financial Integration, University of Poitiers, Poitiers, France.

 Corneloup, J. (2011).
-The Transmodern Form of Nature-Based Recreational Activities.
+The Transmodern Form of Nature-Based Recreational Practices.
 Sustainable Development and Territories.
 [Online], Vol. 2, No. 3

 Corneloup, J., Bourdeau, P. (2002).
 Professional Culture and Careers in Mountain Sports Tourism.